 One of the advantages of using a microwave is convenience and speed.

 You will find that the way microwaves cook differently from all other methods.
 Essentially they will steam your meat from the inside out.

-To ensure the sauce doesn’t make a messy keep your meat inside the plastic wrap or a container.
+To ensure the sauce doesn’t make a mess keep your meat inside the plastic wrap or a container.

-You will get the best results if portion each meal of rather than the whole dish.
+You will get the best results if you portion each meal, rather than the whole dish.
 It’s faster and gives a more even result It is difficult to give precise times for microwaves.

 Start with about a minute then let the meat to stand for 1 minute.